 Still, the land rises above both chaos and community.
 The men at their shed really should throw away some of their crap.
 A third pure landscape captures mesas in Petrified Forest National Park, in Arizona.
 What they lack in vegetation they make up for in pale blue, pink, and white curves, almost like freshly fallen snow.
 A flag hung upside-down marks a veterans' protest at a Sioux reservation, but Epstein does not dwell on their anger.
 It is not at half mast, and it still flutters proudly in the wind.

 With its crowds and sheer size, the Great Hall offers at best an imposing welcome.
 High ticket prices for admission are now mandatory for anyone from outside New York State.
-Monkman must compete with two imposing statues as well—an Egyptian pharaoh carved nearly four thousand years ago and the goddess Athena.
+Monkman must compete with two imposing statues as well—an pharaoh in ancient Egypt carved nearly four thousand years ago and the goddess Athena.
 Still, the Met is putting art on view for free.
 It follows its first commission for the building's façade, by Wangechi Mutu, and it is just catching up with free lobby galleries at the new Whitney Museum and the expanded Museum of Modern Art.
 (The lobby at the Whitney's former home is now free, too, but as a bookstore for the Met Breuer.)

 Europeans here sure need a welcome.
 Their ship has vanished, and survivors are just now swimming ashore.
 A few still cling to an overturned lifeboat, and a black man is still in chains.
 Indigenous people do their best to pull them onto a truly green world, although one points his bow and arrow to the sky.
 Before long, they will have to fight back for every inch.
 Still, Monkman insists, it is not just their story.